 When you’re cleaning your sunroom, you want to make sure not to dislodge the weather seals attached to the windows and doors.
 If you notice a weather seal is out of place, slide it back into position right away, so it doesn’t get damaged when you close the window or door.
 If a weather seal does get damaged, replace it right away.

 It is essential to clean and remove debris from the gutters of your sunroom once every few months.
-Gutters on a sunroom can be different from those on your house in that they are sometimes installed level, which means water can accumulate.
-Regularly cleaning out these gutters will ensure your downpipes do not get clogged up.
+Gutters on a sunroom addition can be different from those on your house in that they are sometimes installed level, which means water can accumulate.
+Regularly cleaning out these gutter systems will ensure your downpipes do not get clogged up.
 If you live in a colder region, you may want to think about installing heat trace cables in your gutters to prevent them from freezing.
 When cleaning out your gutters, do not lean ladders against them.

 10. Handles, Locks and Deadbolts